dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 > Blink and you'll miss it (9:29).
 Blink and you'll miss it again (15:09).

 In fact, at 15:09 of the intro video contains the password you need.
-But unfortunately that doesn’t bring us far:
+But unfortunately that doesn't bring us far:

 ```shell
 ❯ socat FILE:`tty`,raw,echo=0 TCP:multivision.h4ck.ctfcompetition.com:1337